abhiabhi0/obsidan-programmerCave/Interview Prep/GRPC/13 - Challenges Faced While Implementing the gRPC Service.md

 - **Details:**
     - Ensured messages produced by the gRPC service adhered to Kafka topic schemas.
     - Handled failures gracefully when the Kafka broker was unavailable, implementing fallback mechanisms to queue messages.

----

-### **Takeaways**

-These challenges highlighted the importance of good design, rigorous testing, and careful coordination when building and deploying gRPC services in a production environment.
-Each challenge was an opportunity to enhance the system's resilience and reliability.